sarikalakhani/BSE_Template_Portfolio/index.md

 2. Run ultrasonic sensor<br/>
   a.
 Collect materials (Female to male jumper wires, Arduino board, and buzzer)<br/>
   b.
 Using the ultrasonic sensor, the Arduino, and the jumper wires:<br/>
-    i.
-Connect VCC on the ultrasonic sensor to 5V on the Arduino<br/>
+      - Connect VCC on the ultrasonic sensor to 5V on the Arduino<br/>
-    ii.
-Connect the Trig pin on the ultrasonic sensor to pin 2 on the Arduino<br/>
+      - Connect the Trig pin on the ultrasonic sensor to pin 2 on the Arduino<br/>
-    iii.
-Connect the Echo pin on the ultrasonic sensor to pin 3 on the Arduino<br/>
+      - Connect the Echo pin on the ultrasonic sensor to pin 3 on the Arduino<br/>
-    iv.
-Connect the GND on the ultrasonic sensor to the GND on the Arduino\
+      - Connect the GND on the ultrasonic sensor to the GND on the Arduino\
-  g.
+  c.
 Using the buzzer, the Arduino, and the jumper wires:<br/>
-  h.
-Connect the positive pin on the buzzer to pin - 10 on the Arduino<br/>
+      - Connect the positive pin on the buzzer to pin - 10 on the Arduino<br/>
-  i.
-Connect the negative pin on the buzzer to pin GND on the Arduino<br/>
+      - Connect the negative pin on the buzzer to pin GND on the Arduino<br/>
-  j.
+  d.
 Copy and paste the following code to your Arduino application.
 There are comments in the code for clarification<br/>
 ```
  // initiallized trigger pin and echo
  // initialized trigger pin to 2 and echo pin to 3 because they are connected to those pins on the arduino